 Read more in-depth childhood cancer incidence statistics.

 section updated 05/06/14

 - More children than ever are surviving cancer.

-- At least 15,000 more children have survived for at least ten years after being diagnosed with cancer than would have done if survival had remained as they were in the early 1970s.
+- At least 15,000 more children have survived for at least ten years after being diagnosed with cancer than would have done if survival had remained as it was in the early 1970s.

-- The survival figures for children’s cancer has more than doubled since the 1960s.
+- Five-year survival for children’s cancer has more than doubled since the late 1960s.